Edw590/VISOR---Android-Version-Assistant/README.md

 - - Note: all the modules here that need to get the contact name of a phone number will do it like this.
 If the phone number is only numeric (like +351 123 456 789 in case of Portugal), it will get the name related with that number.
 If the "number" has letters on it, it will warn it's an alphanumeric number (like "PayPal").
 If it's a private number, it will say it's a private number.
 If it found different names for the same phone number, it will warn it detected multiple matches on that number.
 - - **Phone Calls Processor** --> Processes any phone calls made by and to the phone and warns about incoming, waiting and lost calls, currently.
 For now, sometimes it may warn that a call was lost only after all calls have been terminated - that's a problem of the current implementation of the call state detection, which shall be improved some time (could take some time, as it's not a big deal to me).
 - - **SMS messages Processor** --> Processes any messages received on the phone and warns who is sending the message (it won't say what the message is - if I implement that, I'll have to put that to a limited list or something.
 I won't put it to all contacts).
+- **Speech Recognition** --> This is a module which contains 2 different speech recognizers: the Google one and PocketSphinx from the CMUSphinx projet.
+PocketSphinx is used for hotword recognition (to call the assistant by saying his name), which then calls Google speech recognition to recognize normal speech (in which you can say commands - like "turn on the wifi and the bluetooth and what time is it").
+- **Commands Executor** --> Executes commands given to it - after having the speech been given to the Commands Detection module of the Platforms Unifier for this last to return the list of detected commands, this list is given to this module, which then executes each one in the given order.
+- **Values Storage** --> It's a module on which all other modules dump values.
+Like battery percentage, or current caller, or if it's recording audio or not.
+Then when the user (or the app internally) needs one of those values for anything (the app could be checking the battery percentage to automatically warn the user, or the user specifically asked the battery percentage), the module needing the value will get it from this Values Storage module.
+The idea is having a global place where to get needed values and in a global way.

 ## Installation/Usage
 Install the app either as a perfectly normal app, or as a privileged system app (below KitKat 4.4, in /system/app; on 4.4 and above, in /system/priv-app/).
 Grant it root access, if you'd like, and also enable Device Administration for it, if you want.
 Privileged system app + root access + Device Administration will give you full functionality of the app.